What is hand lettering?

 How did you get into hand lettering & illustrating?

 I was always a doodler, but I was first exposed to hand lettering & illustration as a graphic design student in college.
 After graduating, it became a great creative outlet from my day job.
 I continue to experiment with different styles, techniques, & methods to find what works best for me & for the the idea I'm working on.

 Where do you find your inspiration?

 Everywhere!
-Ideas for new designs have been inspired by conversations with friends & family, random thoughts, beautiful architecture, the work of other creatives across the globe &c.
-It's hard to say when inspiration will strike & so I always try to have a sketchbook handy.
+Ideas for new designs have been inspired by conversations with friends & family, random thoughts, beautiful architecture, the work of other creatives across the globe, etc. It's hard to say when inspiration will strike & so I always try to have a sketchbook handy.
 Read more thoughts on inspiration here.